 For a lot of people, this memory improvement nut is tough to crack.

-However, I’ve trained myself to be more visual over the years.
+However, I’ve trained myself to be more visual over the years using a special set of visualization exercises.
 And so can you.
 All it takes is practice.

 And A Bit Of A Dirty Mind

-The point is: you can train your brain to be more visual and you can use that training in your memory work to make your associative images brighter, more colorful and more exaggerated.
+You can use that memory training to make your associative images brighter, more colorful and more exaggerated.